BenziAhamed/Menu-Bar-Search/README.md

 - `m cw` will match the menu item **Close Window**

+### Running on macOS Catalina and beyond
+> If you face issues from Catalina or beyond, in relation to not being able to run the workflow due to security issues (e.g. malicious software checks),
+> have a look at https://github.com/BenziAhamed/Menu-Bar-Search/issues/4 for possible workarounds.
+>
+> I am aware of this outstanding issue and will fix it.

 ## Settings

 You can change the workflow environment variables to fine tune menu listings